Comment on a planning application

 - Online: a weekly list is published online every Monday.

-- In person: please note that due to the current Coronavirus crisis, a public list is available at Marischal College.
+- In person: please note that due to the current Coronavirus crisis, a public list cannot currently be viewed at Marischal College.

 - Generally you will have 21 days from the date a neighbour notification has been sent out to submit your written comments.
 We advise that you get in touch to check the exact date that comments have to be submitted by.

 - Press adverts have either a 14 or 21 day time period for responses.
 The advert will specify which time period applies.

 Entries in the Planning Applications Search tell you when comments should be submitted by.
 This is the 'Expiry Date' which is within the ‘Important Dates’ sub-section within 'Details'.

 Comments should relate only to 'planning matters'.
 These are the only matters that we can take into account when determining an application.
 Examples include: